Brauer pairs for splendid Rickard equivalences: Introduction

-The preliminary notion of $p$-permutation equivalence in \cite{BoXu07} made restrictive assumptions, namely that the blocks have a common defect group and that certain fusion systems are equivalent.
-The main results were obtained by assuming that the defect group was abelian.
+The earliest notions of $p$-permutation equivalence in \cite{BoXu07} made restrictive assumptions, namely that the blocks have a common defect group and that certain block fusion systems are equivalent.
 Boltje and Perepelistky in \cite{BoPe20} gave a wider definition for $p$-permutation equivalences, allowing for direct sums of blocks, removing the assumption of a common defect group, and allowing the vertices of any indecomposable summand to be ``twisted diagonal.''
 Under these looser assumptions, it is initially unclear how one would obtain local equivalences, or if the stricter structural properties of a $p$-permutation equivalence would hold in the case of block equivalences.
 The machinery of Brauer pairs was necessary to resolve these questions, and in fact, many of the structural invariants, such as blocks having isomorphic fusion systems, continue to hold.
 By applying the Brauer construction to a $p$-permutation equivalence at certain Brauer pairs, one obtains a local $p$-permutation equivalence, leading to the notion of a Brauer pair of a $p$-permutation equivalence.
 If $A$ and $B$ are direct summands of group algebras $kG$ and $kH$ and $\gamma$ is a $p$-permutation equivalence for $A$ and $B$, we say the pair $(\Delta(P,\phi,Q), e\otimes f^*)$, where $\Delta(P, \phi, Q) \leq G\times H$ is a twisted diagonal subgroup, $e$ a block of $kC_G(P)$, and $f$ a block of $kC_H(Q)$, is a \textit{$\gamma$-Brauer pair} if $e\gamma(\Delta(P,\phi, Q))f \neq 0$.

-Boltje and Perepelitisky developed this theory further, deducing the structure of the poset of Brauer pairs for $p$-permutation equivalences.
+Boltje and Perepelitsky developed this theory further, deducing the structure of the poset of Brauer pairs for $p$-permutation equivalences.
 Moreover, they showed that the local equivalences induced extend beyond blocks of centralizer group algebras - they may be extended to stronger equivalences for normalizer blocks as well.
 A key observation was that applying the Brauer construction to a $p$-permutation equivalence does not immediately lead to a centralizer $p$-permutation equivalence, but rather a module which is ``invertible'' under an extended tensor product.
 This suggests that there is more structure which is missed by only considering local centralizer $p$-permutation equivalences.